jcallura/jcallura.github.io/index.md

 As an open access tool, this program is free for all to use.
 Please note that performance may vary depending on the volume of traffic to the site.
 To cite this program, please use:
 <p>
 Jonathan C. Callura (2021).
 WorldViewR: Interactive elevation mapping and 3D modeling program.
 Accessed at https://jcallura.github.io
-<br>Data available from U.S. Geological Survey, National Geospatial Program.
+<p>Data available from U.S. Geological Survey, National Geospatial Program.
 Additional documentation for this software is pending.
 <br>
 ##### Request new features, report a bug, or provide feedback
 <form id="fs-frm" name="simple-contact-form" accept-charset="utf-8" action="https://formspree.io/f/mzbknapj" method="post">